 Right brain: Turn left on the first road past Wendy’s and keep going until you see a blue house.

 Right brain people are more prone to using visual landmarks to exact distances, but both methods work.

-You don’t have to be one side or the other.
-Many people are down the middle, right and left brained people.
+You don’t have to be on one side or the other.
+Many people are down the middle, right, and left-brained people.
 However, even if you are dominant towards one side, the other is not dormant and is still working just as hard.
-Not only do the hemispheres differ in personality traits but they also control opposite sides of the body, i.e. the right brain controls the left side of the body and vice versa.
+Not only do the hemispheres differ in personality traits, but they also control opposite sides of the body, i.e. the right brain controls the left side of the body and vice versa.

 Brain injuries don’t necessarily occur in one hemisphere or the other.
 Diffuse brain injuries are scattered on both sides of the brain.
 Effects can include:

-This explanation is just an overview and if you have sustained an injury to your head you should immediately see a doctor.
+This explanation is just an overview, and if you have sustained an injury to your head, you should immediately see a doctor.
 While brain injuries can be minor many can be debilitating to a person and can be avoided.
 In 2010 alone, traumatic brain injury was the reason for over 2.5 million emergency room visits and hospitalizations.
-Of these cases, over 50,000 were fatal while 85,000 suffered long-term disability according to figures from the U.S. Centers for Disease Control (CDC).
-Around 30% of fatalities caused by personal injury can be linked to a TBI.
+Of these cases, over 50,000 were fatal, while 85,000 suffered long-term disability according to figures from the U.S. Centers for Disease Control (CDC).
+Around 30% of fatalities caused by a personal injury can be linked to a TBI.